-The Sonoran Desert Florilegium Program was established to promote and preserve botanical illlustrations of the Sonoran Desert Region.
+The Sonoran Desert Florilegium Program was established to promote and preserve botanical illustrations of the Sonoran Desert Region.
 The goal is to collect, exhibit and archive the historical, contemporary and future botanical art of this region and eventually establish a collection of botanical art of the Sonoran Desert Region.
-The project is sponsored by the Tucson Cactus and Succulent Society and contributions are tax deductable.
+The project is sponsored by the Tucson Cactus and Succulent Society and contributions are tax-deductable.
 For more details, click here for the Florilegium Program brochure.
 For a contribution form, click here.

 This site, maintained by Lee Dittman, contains a listing of species of Northern Arizona wild plants (both native and non-native).
 So far, 271 of the approximately 2500 species, subspecies, and varieties are represented by images.